From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: Expert Ensembles

 Even though FTL relies on identifying a single best expert for prediction, the underlying setup can be generalized to non-sparse weighting vectors.
-The overarching framework is the {\it Hedge} family of algorithms \citep{Littlestone1994,Freund1997,Freund1999,cesa1997use}, also known as \textit{exponential weighted average} forecasters.
+The overarching framework is that of the {\it Hedge} family of algorithms \citep{Littlestone1994,Freund1997,Freund1999,cesa1997use}, also known as \textit{exponentially weighted average} forecasters.
 In Hedge, experts are weighted according to

 where $\{\eta_t\}_{t=1}^T$, with $\eta_t > 0$ for all $t\in [T]$, is the sequence of the so-called learning rates \citep{Cesa-Bianchi2006}.
-We use the convention $\omega^{(k)}_{\textsc{HDG},1} = 1/K$.
+We use the standard convention $\omega^{(k)}_{\textsc{HDG},1} = 1/K$.
 Variations of Hedge propose different sequences of learning rates aimed at minimizing the cumulative regret of the forecaster.
-A natural way to see why \eqref{eq:hedge_base} is effective is to note that it is the partial derivative of the scaled LogSumExp function of the scaled negative cumulative losses, that is
+A natural way to interpret \eqref{eq:hedge_base} is to note that it corresponds to the gradient of a scaled LogSumExp function of the negative cumulative losses

-where $\eta_t>0$ acts as an inverse temperature or smoothing parameter.
-Large $\eta_t$ values make the distribution over experts concentrate around the best expert(s) (approaching FTL), while small $\eta_t$ values yield nearly uniform weights.\footnote{The LogSumExp is often referred to as the ``RealSoftMax'' function, as it is a differentiable approximation of the max operator.
-With a negative scaling of arguments and output as in the definition of $\mathcal{L}$, it hence approximates the minimum of a vector.} This is also the solution (up to a constant) of the entropy-regularized optimization problem $\min_{\bm{\omega} \in \Delta^{K-1}} \left( \bm{\omega}^\top \bm{L}_{t-1} + \eta_t^{-1} H(\bm{\omega}) \right)$, where $H(\bm{\omega})$ is the Shannon entropy.
-The dual formulation of this problem also involves the LogSumExp function, and both perspectives yield the same solution \eqref{eq:hedge_base}, see \cite{boyd2004convex}.
-From this viewpoint, Hedge solves a smoothed version of the Follow-the-Leader scheme, where $\eta_t$ controls the per-round smoothing of the loss.
+where $\eta_t>0$ acts as a smoothing parameter.
+Large values of $\eta_t$ make the distribution over experts concentrate around the best expert(s) (recovering FTL), while small values yield nearly uniform weights.
+Equivalently, Hedge arises as the solution to an entropy-regularized linear optimization problem over the simplex, with Shannon entropy acting as a regularizer (see \citealp{boyd2004convex}).
+From this perspective, Hedge can be viewed as a smoothed version of FTL, with $\eta_t$ controlling the per-round smoothing of the loss.

-\paragraph{Constant Hedge.} Setting $\eta_t\equiv\eta>0$ yields a constant-rate forecaster with a regret bound
+\paragraph{Constant Hedge.} Setting $\eta_t:=\eta>0$ yields a constant-rate forecaster with a regret bound

 where $S_T$ is the maximal per-round loss range, which follows from Hoeffding's lemma.
 Optimizing \eqref{eq:hedge_regret_bound} with respect to $\eta$ gives